 What to Use Instead of Lanolin

-There is one product I highly recommend: Earth Mama Organics Natural Nipple Butter.
-It is the only Non-GMO Project Verified nipple butter and is Certified Organic by Oregon Tilth.
+There is one product I highly recommend after trying it while serving as a brand ambassador for Earth Mama Organics.
+That product is the Earth Mama Organic Nipple Butter.
+It is both Non-GMO Project Verified and Certified Organic by Oregon Tilth.

 The ingredients have lots of nourishing and healing properties:

 Organic Olive (Olea Europaea) Fruit Oil, Organic Beeswax (Cera Flava), Organic Cocoa (Theobroma Cacao) Seed Butter, Organic Shea (Butyrospermum Parkii) Butter, Organic Mango (Mangifera Indica) Seed Butter, Organic Calendula (Calendula Officinalis) Flower Extract